GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 # Try out Portals in Chrome Canary

 You can try out Portals in Chrome Canary by flipping an experimental flag (chrome://flags/#enable-portals).
-Once Portals is enabled, confirm in DevTools that you have the new shiny HTMLPortalElement.
+Once Portals is enabled, confirm in DevTools that you have the new shiny `HTMLPortalElement`.

 ![A screenshot of the DevTools console showing the HTMLPortalElement](HTMLPortalElement.png)